A woman shops for a vacuum cleaner.

 Choosing the Best Vacuum Cleaner

-Every person probably will face that moment in their life when it’s time to purchase a new vacuum cleaner.
-Whether you’re purchasing one for the first time or replacing an older model choosing the best vacuum for your home can be a tall order.
+Every person will probably face that moment when it’s time to purchase a new vacuum cleaner.
+Whether buying one for the first time or replacing an older model, choosing the best vacuum for your home can be a tall order.

-Before beginning your search, you’ll want to think about your home and how it’s designed.
+Before beginning your search, you will want to consider your home and its design.
 Is your home large or small, are there multiple floors, and what kind of floor surfaces do you have throughout your house?
-Once you’ve answered those three questions, you can start the process of vacuum hunting.
-This guide covers the different types of vacuums, personal needs to consider, and vacuum features and technologies.
+Once you have answered those three questions, you can start the process of vacuum hunting.
+This guide covers the diverse types of vacuums, personal needs to consider, and vacuum features and technologies.

 Things to Consider